Post

 TL;DR

-• The general solution of a second-order nonhomogeneous linear differential equation $y^{\prime\prime} + p(x)y^{\prime} + q(x)y = r(x)$:
+• General solution of a second-order nonhomogeneous linear ODE $y^{\prime\prime} + p(x)y^{\prime} + q(x)y = r(x)$:

 • $y(x) = y_h(x) + y_p(x)$

-• $y_h$: general solution of the homogeneous equation $y^{\prime\prime} + p(x)y^{\prime} + q(x)y = 0$, where $y_h = c_1y_1 + c_2y_2$
+• $y_h$: The general solution of the homogeneous ODE $y^{\prime\prime} + p(x)y^{\prime} + q(x)y = 0$, which is $y_h = c_1y_1 + c_2y_2$

 Prerequisites

-Consider the second-order nonhomogeneous linear differential equation
+Consider the second-order nonhomogeneous linear ordinary differential equation

 \[y^{\prime\prime} + p(x)y^{\prime} + q(x)y = r(x) \label{eqn:nonhomogeneous_linear_ode}\tag{1}\]

 where $r(x) \not\equiv 0$.
-The general solution of equation ($\ref{eqn:nonhomogeneous_linear_ode}$) on an open interval $I$ is the sum of the general solution $y_h = c_1y_1 + c_2y_2$ of the corresponding homogeneous differential equation
+The general solution of equation ($\ref{eqn:nonhomogeneous_linear_ode}$) on an open interval $I$ is the sum of the general solution $y_h = c_1y_1 + c_2y_2$ of the corresponding homogeneous ODE

 \[y^{\prime\prime} + p(x)y^{\prime} + q(x)y = 0 \label{eqn:homogeneous_linear_ode}\tag{2}\]

-and a particular solution $y_p$ of equation ($\ref{eqn:nonhomogeneous_linear_ode}$):
+and a particular solution $y_p$ of equation ($\ref{eqn:nonhomogeneous_linear_ode}$), in the form

 \[y(x) = y_h(x) + y_p(x) \label{eqn:general_sol}\tag{3}\]

-(a) The sum of any solution $y$ of the nonhomogeneous differential equation ($\ref{eqn:nonhomogeneous_linear_ode}$) and any solution $\tilde{y}$ of the homogeneous differential equation ($\ref{eqn:homogeneous_linear_ode}$) on an open interval $I$ is a solution of equation ($\ref{eqn:nonhomogeneous_linear_ode}$) on interval $I$.
-In particular, equation ($\ref{eqn:general_sol}$) is a solution of equation ($\ref{eqn:nonhomogeneous_linear_ode}$) on interval $I$.
+(a) The sum of a solution $y$ of the nonhomogeneous ODE ($\ref{eqn:nonhomogeneous_linear_ode}$) and a solution $\tilde{y}$ of the homogeneous ODE ($\ref{eqn:homogeneous_linear_ode}$) on some open interval $I$ is a solution of equation ($\ref{eqn:nonhomogeneous_linear_ode}$) on $I$.
+In particular, equation ($\ref{eqn:general_sol}$) is a solution of equation ($\ref{eqn:nonhomogeneous_linear_ode}$) on $I$.

 Proof